lighthouse-no/sap-ms-teams-integration-poc/docs/basic_teams_app.md

 This turns out to be more serious than just a warning because it prevents the manifest file from being built &mdash; which in turn means that the `./package` folder containing the app ZIP file is not created.

-Even though Microsoft state that `1.16` is the latest schema version, you use schame version `1.13`.
+Even though Microsoft state that `1.16` is the latest schema version, you change this to version `1.13`.
 The version number needs to be changed in two places: the `$schema` and `manifestVerions` fields in the template `./src/manifest/manifest.json`.

 Now the `gulp manifest` file will behave itself.